splunk/public-o11y-docs/sp-oncall/spoc-integrations/github-integration-guide.rst

 .. image:: images/integrations.png

-Then you’ll want to find the Github Integration
+Then you'll want to find the Github Integration